Australian Model Madi Edwards Sizzles In Barely-There Pink Bikini

 As The Inquisitr shared a few days ago, Edwards also flaunted her amazing body over the weekend in yet another tiny bikini.
 In this particular post, Edwards sat down by a bar at the pool and showed her amazing figure in a green, red, and yellow bikini.
 Just like her most recent photo, Madi is all smiles and her amazing physique is fully on display.

-This snapshot garnered her a lot of attention from her 600,000 plus followers with over 25,000 likes as well as 250 plus comments.
+This snapshot garnered her a lot of attention from her 600,000-plus followers with over 25,000 likes as well as 250-plus comments.
 As mentioned before, Edwards recently started her own YouTube page and has posted two videos for fans already.
 In the first post that runs 20 minutes long, Madi explains to fans what she eats in a day.
 So far, the video has already been viewed over 5,000 times.

 In her more recent post, which was published two weeks ago, Madi titled the video “You assumptions about me.”
-In the caption of the post, Madi tells fans that she is answering the most popular assumptions from her fans including the fact that just like everyone else —she too has insecurities.
+In the caption of the post, Madi tells fans that she is answering the most popular assumptions from her fans, including the fact that just like everyone else —she too has insecurities.